drug-design/course/docs/chapters/protein-structure.md

 #### Anfinsen's Dogma and Levinthal's Paradox

-The underlying principle that can be deduced from Anfisen's experiment is that the energetically favored state of a protein coincides with its correctly folded one.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/anfinsens-dogma-levinthals-paradox-d4adefd7'><i class='fa fa-play' aria-hidden='true'></i></button>The underlying principle that can be deduced from Anfisen's experiment is that the energetically favored state of a protein coincides with its correctly folded one.
 However, Levinthal demonstrated that a systematic random search of all possible conformations of the protein would take an infinite amount of time until the most stable form is found, whereas in real cells this occurs within seconds.

 ![](https://media.drugdesign.org/course/protein-structure/2_2_2_0_1.png){: loading=lazy }